Experiences

 A chef in your kitchen

 For an evening when no one feels like deciding.
-We work with a small handful of chefs who know the house and the produce within fifteen minutes of it — one rotates between two trattorias in Ostuni, one cooks fish only.
+We work with a small handful of chefs who know the house and the produce within fifteen minutes of it — one rotates between two trattorias in Ostuni, one cooks fish only, one only does the long Sunday lunch.
 They bring the ingredients, they cook in our kitchen, and they leave it as they found it.

 Yoga in the olive grove